SwitchFS: Asynchronous Metadata Updates for Distributed Filesystems with In-Network Coordination: Introduction

+In this paper, we argue that \emph{synchronous updates are overly conservative}.
+We observe that \emph{directories are typically not read immediately after being updated}.
+It provides an opportunity for \emph{asynchronous updates}, deferring directory updates until the next read, to hide update latency and to batch updates.

+However, to preserve the durable visibility of metadata updates, a mechanism is required to identify directories with pending updates to avoid stale reads.
+A straightforward approach would be to dedicate a server on the critical path of metadata operations to track directory updates and to notify directory reads.
+It introduces an additional RTT, and the dedicated server can become a bottleneck.
+In contrast, we find that the programmable switch --- naturally positioned on the critical path of metadata operations and capable of extremely high packet processing throughput --- is an ideal candidate to coordinate asynchronous updates and reads.

-Based on these insights, we present {\bf {\sys}}, an asynchronous distributed filesystem co-designed with a programmable switch for conflict coordination. {\sys} is built for POSIX APIs and semantics, and achieves good load balance, low latency, high scalability under skewed workloads.
+Based on these insights, we present \textbf{{\sys}}, an asynchronous distributed filesystem co-designed with a program\-mable switch for operation coordination. {\sys} is POSIX-compliant, with the goal of achieving good load balance, low latency, and high scalability under skewed workloads at the same time. {\sys} has the following design features.

-First, we propose an efficient protocol for asynchronous metadata updates using metadata \emph{scattering} and \emph{aggregation}, offering the following benefits: (a) it enables most metadata operations to be completed in one round-trip time (RTT) while using fine-grained partitioning for load balance, breaking the trade-off made by previous DFSs; (b) it allows merging contending metadata updates before applying them, alleviating metadata contention.
-Specifically, when an operation updates objects on multiple servers (typically an object and its parent directory), {\sys} logs the directory update on the server hosting the object and mark the directory as \emph{scattered} in the programmable switch.
-When reading a directory, the switch indicates if the directory is \emph{scattered}.
-If so, {\sys} \emph{aggregates} postponed updates from other servers before accessing the directory.
-To further expedite the aggregation process and reduce contention on directory metadata, {\sys} consolidates updates to the same directory before aggregation, leveraging the commutative property of metadata updates~\cite{180269,CFS}.
+First, we propose an efficient protocol for asynchronous metadata updates , offering two benefits: (a) it enables most metadata operations to complete in a single RTT while using fine-grained partitioning for load balance, resolving the trade-off faced by previous DFSs; (b) it merges contending metadata updates before applying them, mitigating metadata contention.
+Specifically, when an operation updates objects across multiple servers (typically a file and its parent directory), {\sys} logs the directory update on the server hosting the file's inode and marks the directory as \emph{scattered} in the programmable switch.
+When reading a directory, the switch signals if the directory is scattered.
+If so, {\sys} \emph{aggregates} the deferred updates from other servers before accessing the directory.
+To further expedite the aggregation process and reduce contention on directory metadata, {\sys} consolidates metadata updates to the same directory before aggregation, leveraging the inherent commutativity of updates to directory attributes~\cite{180269,CFS,10.1145/3068914,10.1145/2757667.2757683,10.1145/3447865.3457970,10.1145/3465332.3470872,ahmednacer2012filecrdt}.